farrell-dan/concordia-nodejs-promises/lecture/lecture-1-call-stack.md

 Here is a typical request/response flow:

-1. Receive an HTTP request from a client
+1. Receive a `fetch` request from a client.
-2. Parse the HTTP request to understand it
+2. Parse the `fetch` request to understand it.
-3. Find out that the request is asking about the last 10 blog posts in our database
+3. Find out that the request is asking about the last 10 blog posts in our database.
-4. Make a request to the database (over the network)
+4. Make a request to the database (over the network).
-5. **Wait** for the database response to come back
+5. **Wait** for the database response to come back.
-6. Parse the data and make it into an acceptable web format (HTML, JSON, XML)
+6. Parse the data and make it into an acceptable web format (HTML, JSON, XML).
-7. Send the response to the client
+7. Send the response to the client.

 _Where is there a potential problem?_